 All tyres must be black, with the exception of sidewall lettering.
 Tyres must be commercially available.
 It is not permitted to reduce the diameter or width of a tyre by cutting material out.
 Trimming of spikes is allowed.

-Additive is strictly forbidden on all tyres Rallycross wheels and tyres are NOT permitted.
+Additive is strictly forbidden on all tyres.
+Gluing of tyre side walls is permitted